Pei Songzhi: Ancestors and descendants

 Pei Songzhi's father is Pei Gui (裴圭), son of Pei Mei (裴昧).
 Pei Mei's great-grandfather is Pei Kang (裴康).
 Pei Kang, along with his older brother Pei Li (裴黎), and younger brothers Pei Kai (裴楷) and Pei Chuo (裴绰) were famous during their time and were known as the "4 Peis".
-Pei Kang's daughter was the wife of Sima Yue, Prince Xiaoxian of Donghai.
-Pei Kang's son Pei Chun, then Administrator of Xingyang, fled to Jianye in June or July 310.
+One of Pei Kang's daughters was the wife of Sima Yue, Prince Xiaoxian of Donghai.
+Pei Chuo's son Pei Xia (裴遐) was the father of Pei Mu (裴穆), and the maternal grandfather of Du Lingyang, empress of Emperor Cheng of Jin.
+A son of Pei Kai was Pei Xian.
+Pei Kang's son Pei Chun, (Note: Pei Chun being a son of Pei Kang was found in a Jin Zhugong Zan annotation in Pei Qian's biography in Sanguozhi.
+Pei Qian's younger brother Pei Hui was the father of Pei Li, Pei Kang, Pei Kai and Pei Chuo.) then Administrator of Xingyang, fled to Jianye in June or July 310.